esp-rs/no_std-training/training/application/reading-sensor-data.md

 [`esp_hal::init`][esp-hal-init] applies that configuration.
 It sets up the CPU clock and watchdog, then returns the peripherals and clocks needed by the HAL.

-The returned peripherals are represented by values that can be moved into drivers.
-This ownership model is important: once `peripherals.I2C0` has been moved into the I2C driver, no other driver can accidentally use the same hardware block.
+The important value for the next steps is `peripherals`.
+It contains one Rust value for each hardware block and pin.
+When we later create drivers, we pass those values into the driver constructors.
+That transfer of ownership is how `esp-hal` prevents accidental double-use of hardware: once `peripherals.I2C0` has been moved into the I2C driver below, no other driver can use the same I2C peripheral.

 ### `esp_rtos::start`